VinceFINET/DreaminPartners/README.md

   - The application is called "Dreamin Partners", on the home page of this app.
   - As of now, the only service that we provide is to scan visitors' QRCodes to generate leads for partners.

-## How do I pass visitors information to the applicaiton
+## How do I pass visitors information to the application

 - When you print the QRCode in the visitors' badges, make sure the information in the QRCode is using this template:
 ```